University Housing

 Resources

 Symptoms of exposure to certain environmental conditions can be very subjective.
 Immunocompromised individuals may experience health effects when exposed to certain environmental conditions, and others may not have any symptoms at all.
-For additional information pertaining to environmental concerns, along with prevention and safety tips, please visit Risk Management & Safety.
+For additional information pertaining to environmental concerns, along with prevention and safety tips, please visit EPA.

 Additional air quality requests are made through the Department of Property Management by submitting a work order.
 Additional testing, including outside vendors, must be facilitated through Auburn University.